para0007-dev/cognivue/README.md

 Okay, hopefully you have all python and node dependancies installed and running without any problems.

-Now navigate to `cognivue/backend/cognivue/manage.py` and do the following:
+Now navigate to `cognivue/backend/cognivue/` (the folder where `manage.py` is) and do the following:
 - (Make sure you are in the virtual environment) `python manage.py makemigrations`
 - `python manage.py migrate`
 - `python manage.py loaddata mealplans.json foods.json nutritiontips.json`.